Bijikyu/qoreCSS/README.md

 ### CDN Cache Purge
 After deployment run `node scripts/purge-cdn.js` to clear CDN caches so the latest hashed files are served. <!-- instructs users how to clear CDN -->
-You can optionally check CDN performance with `node scripts/performance.js` which measures response times. <!-- optional tool for CDN benchmarking -->
+You can optionally check CDN performance with `node scripts/performance.js --json` which measures response times and writes `performance-results.json`. <!-- explains json output file for tracking -->

 ## License